vonhraban/docs-1/pages/go-micro.md

 Go Micro abstracts away the details of distributed systems.
 Here are the main features.

 - **Service Discovery** - Automatic service registration and name resolution.
-Service discovery is at the core of micro service
+Service discovery is at the core of micro service development.
-development.
 When service A needs to speak to service B it needs the location of that service.
-Consul is the default discovery system with multicast DNS (mdns) as a local option or the SWIM protocol (gossip) for zero dependency p2p networks.
+The default discovery mechanism is multicast DNS (mdns), a zeroconf system.
+You can optionally set gossip using the SWIM protocol for p2p networks or consul for a resilient cloud-native setup.

 - **Load Balancing** - Client side load balancing built on service discovery.
 Once we have the addresses of any number of instances
 of a service we now need a way to decide which node to route to.
 We use random hashed load balancing to provide even distribution